fish2492/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5. Script that lists env't variables.
 6. Script that lists all local variables and env't variables, and functions.
 7. Script that creates a new local variable.
+8. Script that creates a new global variable.